Keys to Heaven

 Italian composer Agata (1712-1769) whose surname is unknown, is identified in the records simply by her first name Agata (Italian spelling of Agatha), or as Agata Cantora (cantora means ‘singer’).
 She arrived at the Pietà in 1712, most likely given up by her parents because of her apparent disability.
 Agata soon shone as a star student.

-Keys to Heaven is available as as CD.
-It can be purchased online through Buywell Music or the Australian Music Centre which both offer secure online ordering.
+Keys to Heaven is available as a CD.
+It can be purchased online through Buywell Music or the Australian Music Centre which both offer online ordering.

 Product details